soorajc/NewsAppReactNative/README.md

 # NewsAppReactNative

-A template for creating React Native apps using the data from wordpress REST api
+A template for creating React Native apps using the data from Wordpress REST api